ElijahWN/HighStreetGym/README.md

 ## Troubleshooting

-- If you cannot connect to MySQL, confirm host/port/user in `DatabaseModel.mjs` and your `backend/.env` password.
+- If you cannot connect to MySQL, confirm host/port/user/password in `backend/.env`.
 - Ensure the schema/seed scripts have been run.
 You should see sessions in late Aug–Sep 2025 and 200+ bookings.
-- First login for seeded users will upgrade plain passwords to bcrypt hashes automatically.
+- First login for seeded users will upgrade plain passwords to bcrypt hashes automatically if they are not already hashed.

-## License

-GPL-3.0-or-later (see `backend/package.json`).